oebelus/my_notes/public/docs/Basic Solidity Concepts.md

 ```

 >📞While calling `view` or `pure` functions doesn’t typically require gas, they do require it when called by another function that modifies the state or storage through a transaction.
 > This cost is called **execution cost** and it will add up to the transaction cost.

-More about the difference between deploying a contract and transferring a transaction [[Deploying a Contract vs Transferring a Transaction|here]].

 ## Function Modifiers